-The Board met seven times in 2023.
-Meeting notices were sent out at least two days in advance.
-The attendance rate for Board meetings during the year was 100%.
+The Board met eight times in 2024.
+The attendance rate for Board meetings during the year was 99%.
 Meetings are held at Group premises or by conference call.
 The statutory auditors were invited to the Board of Directors meetings called to approve the annual and half-year financial statements and management forecasts, which they attended.